 Guess where that money will come from?
 You, of course, along with everyone else who bought the unit trust.

-Despite all these fees that cut into your returns like crazy, some investors still love unit trusts.
-Why?
+But despite all these fees that cut into your returns like crazy, some investors still love unit trusts.

 It’s also the closest thing you can get to actually hiring your own personal money manager.
 Investing is very time- and effort-consuming, not to mention fraught with risk.
 There’s a certain peace of mind when you outsource it to a professional, even if it costs more.

 That said, paying a premium does not guarantee higher returns!
-It’s very hard for even competent fund managers to “beat the market” (i.e. the returns on a generic index fund).
+It’s very hard for even competent fund managers to “beat the market” (i.e. the returns on a generic index fund, like an STI ETF).

 For a start, there are a gazillion of them out there, and they all have incomprehensible names like “AB SICAV I Low Volatility Eq A SGD H Acc”.

 So what do you look out for?
-Here are some factors that make a difference.
+Here are some terms you’ll come across when researching the unit trust you’re interested in.

 … And these are only the basics!
 There are also lots of documents, like the prospectus and annual report, to read.
 Ugh.